 Among Massachusetts’ many claims to fame, its beaches stand out as one with widespread appeal.
 Whether your beach persona is wave-rider, tranquil tanner, beach game-initiator, book-reader, nature enthusiast, or something else entirely, pack a bag and don’t forget your sunglasses!
 Sandy spots up and down the Massachusetts coast and even in inland communities have a lot to offer.
 So next time you spend an afternoon (or morning… or evening…) daydreaming longingly of the shore, plan a trip to one of these beautiful Massachusetts beaches.

 We’ve got over 15 of the best beaches in Massachusetts on this list, some of them perennial favorites and others under-the-radar sandy spots.
 They include saltwater and freshwater beaches, beaches in proximity to the best seafood, places to catch waves — or not, beach destinations to take in breathtaking views all day long, picture-perfect lighthouses, boardwalks and hiking trails, beachcombing, and more.
 Read on for the top beaches in Massachusetts!

 Madaket Beach, Nantucket, MA

 A trip to Nantucket is a dreamy escape.
 Hop on a ferry, don your cutest beachwear, and enjoy the getaway.
-Situated on the west coast of Nantucket, the sunsets at Madeket Beach are heavenly.
+Situated on the west coast of Nantucket, the sunsets at Madeket Beach are heavenly, even in winter.
 But don’t wait until sunset to visit Madaket, because this spot is worthy of your whole day.
 A picturesque scene, the seaside is speckled with shingled cottages and windswept sand dunes.
 The waves are powerful and the wind is consistent, so make sure you’re ready to take it on – if not, enjoy the waves crashing into your feet from the shore.
 When your stomach starts talking, head up to Millie’s, an institution for visitors and locals alike.

 Crane Beach, Ipswich, MA